clarity-team/clarpse/README.md

 # Clarpse
 A lightweight polyglot source code analysis tool.
+Clarpse breaks down a programming language into components representing common source code constructs such as classes, methods, and fields which can be accessed in an object oriented manner.

 ### Supported Languages
 - Java